VlasovM/JaVlasovBlog/README.md

 ## Description:

-This is a diploma project education platform Skillbox [Skillbox](https://skillbox.ru/), course - Java-Developer.
+This is a diploma project education platform [Skillbox](https://skillbox.ru/), course - Java-Developer.

 This is a just blog, which is based in technology Spring Boot.
 (The list of used tecnlologies [here](#Used-technologies)